Symmetry

 Point Symmetry is when every part has a matching part:

-It is also the same as "Rotational Symmetry of Order 2" above
+So point symmetry is the same as "Rotational Symmetry of Order 2" above.

 Art